 You will need to come in for regular orthodontic appointments so we can see how well your braces are working and to make the necessary adjustments.
 These adjustments are minor, but they are crucial in getting your teeth closer to the intended positions.
 You can also ask any questions or raise any concerns during these appointments.

 You'll have your braces for quite a while, so make sure you follow the instructions you are given.
 If you don't, you may have to add more time and money to the treatment process.

-If you're unsure which orthodontic treatment is the right choice for you, schedule an appointment with Dr. James or Dr. Nanda, and they'll help you choose.
+If you're unsure which orthodontic treatment is the right choice for you, schedule an appointment with Dr. James, and they'll help you choose.
 It's worth noting that while brackets and wires don't feel comfortable, the end result does.